uvarc/rc-website/content/userinfo/ivy/_index.md

   {{% pi-eligibility %}}
 {{% /highlight %}}

-Access to Ivy resources is project-based, limited to PIs and their designees, and requires approval.
+Access to Ivy resources is project-based, limited to PIs and their designees, and requires institutional review board approval (including IRB-HSR approval for health sciences research projects).
 Once a project is approved a PI and her/his researchers must sign a RUDA (one for every researcher on each project).

 [<button class="btn btn-success">Request an Ivy Account</button>](https://services.rc.virginia.edu/ivyvm)